pegasystems/pega-helm-charts/charts/pega/EmbeddedStream.md

 ### Embedded Stream with latest helm chart version

-Starting from Infinity 24.2 support for embedded Stream is removed.
-Pega recommends you to update your Stream configuration to External Kafka.
+Starting from Infinity 24.2, support for embedded Stream is removed.
+As a best practice, update your Stream configuration to an external Kafka service.
-Use this article to configure Embedded Stream with Pega helm chart version 3.25 or later and Pega Infinity version should be older than 24.2

-To configure Embedded Stream you have to add Stream tier and disable External Kafka service in values.yaml(Beginning with Pega Platform '23, external Kafka service is enabled by default).
+To configure embedded Stream in Pega Platform ’24.1 and earlier using the Pega Helm chart version 3.25, perform the following steps.

 #### Configure values.yaml
-1. Add Stream tier details as follows in values.yaml under Pega tiers section.
+1. Add Stream tier details in the values.yaml file under Pega tiers section.
     #### Example for values.yaml and values-large.yaml
     ```
     - name: "stream"
    # Create a stream tier for queue processing.
 This tier deploys
    # as a stateful set to ensure durability of queued data.
 It may
    # be optionally exposed to the load balancer.
-   # Note: Stream tier is deprecated, please enable externalized Kafka service configuration under External Services.
+   # Note: Stream tier is deprecated.
+As a best practice, enable externalized Kafka service configuration under External Services.
-   # When externalized Kafka service is enabled, we should remove the entire stream tier.
+   # When externalized Kafka service is enabled, remove the entire stream tier.
    nodeType: "Stream"

    # Pega requestor specific properties